stetson06/stetson06.github.io/_posts/2021-11-30-document-alignment-nlp.md

 <br>
 # Old School NLP Technique
-The general process is to first convert your base document and the candidate text into numerical representations (called *vectors* or *embeddings*), and then use a mathematical formula (like *cosine similarity*) to calculate how "close" those vectors are to each other.
+The general process is to first convert your target/base document and the candidate text into numerical representations (called *vectors* or *embeddings*), and then use a mathematical formula (like *cosine similarity*) to calculate how "close" those vectors are to each other.
 A score close to 1.0 means high alignment, while a score close to 0.0 means low alignment.

 We first will show how to use the Classic Method (*TF-IDF + Cosine Similarity*) - this method is great for matching keywords and topics but doesn't understand the meaning or context of the words.
 This Classic Method works by counting how many times important words appear.
 Before the age of AI and Deep Learning, this was the industry standard for text comparison.

-This method treats documents as "bags of words."
+This method treats documents as a "bags of words."
 It calculates alignment based on keyword overlap, statistically weighing unique words (like "Synergy" or "Q3-Revenue") higher than common words (like "the" or "is").

 How it works:
 1. *TF-IDF* (*Term Frequency-Inverse Document Frequency*) creates a vector for each document, where each dimension is a word.
 The value is high if a word is frequent in that document but rare in all documents.
 2. *Cosine Similarity* calculates the angle between these two vectors (with a lower angle indicating directional "similarity" and semantic alignment).

-We first looked up the organization's current strategic planning document and loaded it onto a Word (.docx) file.
+We first looked up the organization's current vision/strategic planning document and loaded it onto a Word (.docx) file.
 We then obtained Gartner's latest **Emerging Technolgies Hype Cycle** publication (2021) that listed 24 ETs across three themes - see below:

 Theme 1: Engineering Trust (x10)
 •	Sovereign Cloud